purescript/spago/README.md

 > Right, so how can I get this thing?

-The recommended installation methods are:
+The recommended installation methods for Windows, Linux or macOS are:
-- `npm install -g spago` (Linux and macOS only - see the latest releases on npm [here][spago-npm])
+- `npm install -g spago` (see the latest releases on npm [here][spago-npm])
 - Download the binary from the [latest GitHub release][spago-latest-release]
 - Compile from source by cloning this repo and running `stack install`

-**Note #1:** support for Windows is still basic, and we're sorry for this - the reason is that no current maintainer runs it.
-If you'd like to help with this that's awesome!
-Get in touch by taking a look at the [open issues][spago-issues] and eventually opening one :)

-**Note #2:** we assume you already installed the [PureScript compiler][purescript].
+**Note:** we assume you already installed the [PureScript compiler][purescript].
 If not, get it with `npm install -g purescript`, or the recommended method for your OS.

 ## Quickstart